huangli712/iQIST/src/app/plan.md

-we are going to implement the LDA + DMFT, (ladder) dual fermion, and dynamical vertex approximation here see iqist/ROADMAP.md
+We are going to implement the following projects under this directory:

+* LDA + DMFT
+* (ladder) dual fermion
+* Dynamical vertex approximation

+See iqist/ROADMAP.md for more details.